vmonfred0/I_like_trains/README.md

 ### Agent (agent.py)

 You must implement an agent that controls your train.
-The main method to implement in `client/agent.py` is:
+The main method to implement in `agents/agent.py` (or any other agent file you will create in the `agents` folder) is:

 ```python
 def get_move(self):